elementor/elementor-developers-docs/src/editor-controls/selectors.md

 }
 ```

-The element id variable helps creating unique elements but it creates issue when a widget has multiple instances on the page as an `id` attribute should be unique on the page.
-That is why we are discouraging external developers using this technique.
-It is used by Elementor for very specific use cases.
+The element id variable helps create unique elements, but it presents an issue when the widget has multiple instances on the page.
+This is because the `id` attribute should be unique on the page.
+Therefore we discourage external developers from using this technique.
+It is used by Elementor only in very specific use cases.

 ## Control Values to CSS Value

 Each control returns a different value type, some return strings while others return arrays.
-Therefore you need to get familiar with the [control types](./control-types/) to understand how to properly transform them to CSS values.
+Therefore you need to familiaraze yourself with the [control types](./control-types/).
+This will help you understand how to properly transform them to CSS values.

 ### Data Controls

-All the data controls return `string`s, to apply the user selected value to the style we need to insert the control value to selectors argument:
+All the data controls return `string`s.
+To apply the user selected value to the style we need to insert the control value to selectors argument:

 ```php
 'selectors' => [